 Discovering Volunteer Marlborough has allowed them to achieve all this, while giving back and also serves to encourage all these values throughout the community and feedback to friends and family on the learnings and activities.

-Ashlee and Shay Martin are siblings who have always been involved in volunteering in the community in some way.
+Ashlee and Jade Martin are siblings who have always been involved in volunteering in the community in some way.
 Since they were very small, they have heard their mother, our Manager, speak about the benefits of volunteering and it is now well and truly 'in their blood'.

 Ashlee is 19, works full-time locally, and comes in to help with data entry, member liaison, filing, and any other administrative tasks that might come up.
 While finishing school, she worked part-time since the age of 13 while also volunteering spontaneously.
 She has previously been involved with Marlborough Netball as a referree, various street appeals as a collector, Marlborough Youth Trust as event help, and the Superkids holiday programme.